Hamlet, Footwashing, Maundy Thursday, Hobbits, and Revelation

 HAMLET

-Horatio calls Hamlet “your lordship” and “lord,” and presents himself to Hamlet as “your poor servant ever,” to which Hamlet responds that he would change that name (your poor servant ever) with Horatio.
-[2] [3]
+Horatio calls Hamlet “your lordship” and “lord,” and presents himself to Hamlet as “your servant ever,” to which Hamlet responds that he would change that name (servant) with Horatio [2] [3].

-Popes have performed the foot washing ritual by washing the feet of bishops or cardinals.
+Popes have performed the foot washing ritual by washing the feet of cardinals, or more recently, lay people.

-After Henry VIII split with Rome and became head of England’s church, Henry washed the feet of poor men:
+After Henry VIII split with Rome, as head of England’s church, he washed the feet of poor men:

 "Each year Henry washed the feet of the number of men who equaled his age and gave each of the poor men whose feet he washed a red purse with the number of pence within it that also equaled his age."
 [4]

-One can imagine that a queen washing the feet of women might offer a metaphor that could lead to women priests and bishops one day.
+A queen washing the feet of women may have offered a metaphor that helped lead to women priests and bishops.

-Linda Kay Hoff also notes in this an echo of the egalitarianism in Revelation 19:10, when “the narrator says of the angel, 'Then I fell down at his feet to worship him, but he said to me, “You must not do that!
+Linda Kay Hoff also notes in this an echo of Revelation 19:10, when “the narrator says of the angel, “Then I fell down at his feet to worship him, but he said to me, “You must not do that!
 I am a fellow servant with you. . . .”
-(138, “Hamlet's Choice: Hamlet—A Reformation Allegory, 1990).
+[6]

 [Image: Screen capture from YouTube clip of The Lord of the Rings: The Return of the King (2003), directed by Peter Jackson, Warner Bros. based on the book by J.R.R.
 Tolkien.
 Fair use.]

-This is reminiscent of the moment at the end of The Lord of the Rings trilogy, when Frodo and the other hobbits bow before King Aragorn and Queen Arwen, and Aragorn tells them they bow to no one.
+An echo is found at the end of Tolkien’s The Lord of the Rings trilogy, when Frodo and the other hobbits bow before King Aragorn and Queen Arwen, and Aragorn tells them they bow to no one.

 [1] The contrast between the “New Commandment” of Jesus, or the “New Law” to love and serve, and the “Old” law of Moses, is in many ways a false contrast promoted by early Christians in order to differentiate themselves from the Jewish faith Jesus believed, preached, and sought to reform as a prophet and teacher, but whose authorities rejected the idea that Jesus had been raised from the dead.